pranayaggarwal/enumifier/README.md

 [![Try online](https://img.shields.io/badge/try-online-blue.svg)](https://wandbox.org/permlink/xuWvGrYlYVcNUEV2)

 ## Compiler Support
-Though all compilers are suported, GCC/clang and MSVC are fully supported and rest of the compilers are supported via a constrained Macro mode.
+Though all compilers are supported, GCC/clang and MSVC are fully supported and rest of the compilers are supported via a constrained Macro mode.

 ## Features
 * Minimum supported version C++11